Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 Keyword research is associated with the inbound methodology, which involves creating content around what people want to discover and not what we want them to discover.
 In other words, we want our audience to come to us before we have to go to them.

-This methodology can be implemented with quality keyword research.
+This can be implemented with quality keyword research.
 A running keyword strategy can have multiple benefits for your website.

 - Marketing trend insight.
 When you’re researching keywords, you get info about the latest marketing trends, what people are into currently, and the relevant topics of that day.
 You get to know what your audience wants to see.